hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 <img src="img/barcode_rank_plot.png" width="500">
 </p>

-### Assessing the quality metrics
+## Cell-level quality metrics

-To determine low quality cells that should be removed from the analysis, various metrics are assessed:
+To determine low quality cells that should be removed from the analysis, various metrics are assessed.
+Below, we present visualizations to display these metrics across cells within each sample in our dataset.

-- Cell counts
-- UMI counts per cell
-- Genes detected per cell
-- Complexity (novelty score)
-- Mitochondrial counts ratio

-> **What about doublets?** In single-cell RNA sequencing experiments, doublets are generated from two cells.
-They typically arise due to errors in cell sorting or capture, especially in droplet-based protocols involving thousands of cells.
-Doublets are obviously undesirable when the aim is to characterize populations at the single-cell level.
-In particular, they can incorrectly suggest the existence of intermediate populations or transitory states that do not actually exist.
-Thus, it is desirable to remove doublet libraries so that they do not compromise interpretation of the results.

-> **Why aren't we checking for doublets?** Many workflows use maximum thresholds for UMIs or genes, with the idea that a much higher number of reads or genes detected indicate multiple cells.
-While this rationale seems to be intuitive, it is not accurate.
-Also, many of the tools used to detect doublets tend to get rid of cells with intermediate or continuous phenotypes, although they may work well on datasets with very discrete cell types.
-[Scrublet](https://github.com/AllonKleinLab/scrublet) is a popular tool for doublet detection, but we haven't adequately benchmarked it yet.
-Currently, we recommend not including any thresholds at this point in time.
-When we have identified markers for each of the clusters, we suggest exploring the markers to determine whether the markers apply to more than one cell type.

 ### Cell counts

 The cell counts are determined by the number of unique cellular barcodes detected.
-For this experiment, between 12,000 -13,000 cells are expected.

-In an ideal world, you would expect the number of unique cellular barcodes to correpsond to the number of cells you loaded.
+In an ideal world, you would expect the number of unique cellular barcodes to correspond to the number of cells you loaded.
 However, this is not the case as capture rates of cells are only a proportion of what is loaded.
-For example, the inDrops cell **capture efficiency** is higher (70-80%) compared to 10X which is between 50-60%.

 > _**NOTE:** The capture efficiency could appear much lower if the cell concentration used for library preparation was not accurate.
 Cell concentration should NOT be determined by FACS machine or Bioanalyzer (these tools are not accurate for concentration determination), instead use a hemocytometer or automated cell counter for calculation of cell concentration._

 The cell numbers can also vary by protocol, **producing cell numbers that are much higher than what we loaded**.
-For example, during the inDrops protocol, the cellular barcodes are present in the hydrogels, which are encapsulated in the droplets with a single cell and lysis/reaction mixture.
-While each hydrogel should have a single cellular barcode associated with it, occasionally a hydrogel can have more than one cellular barcode.
-Similarly, with the 10X protocol there is a chance of obtaining only a barcoded bead in the emulsion droplet (GEM) and no actual cell.
-Both of these, in addition to the presence of dying cells can lead to a higher number of cellular barcodes than cells.
+Some examples of how this could happen include:

+* The cellular barcodes are present in the emulsion droplet, with no actual cell.
+* Occasionally a droplet can have more than one cellular barcode.
+* Presence of dying cells can lead to a higher number of cellular barcodes than cells.

 ```r
 # Visualize the number of cell counts per sample